boilerrat/awesome-decentralized-autonomous-organizations/README.md

 - [Domain DAO](http://thedomaindao.org/) - DAO is the NFT domain name ending for the pioneers of decentralized communities
 - [Ethereum Name Service](https://ens.domains/) - a distributed, open, and extensible naming system based on the Ethereum blockchain
 - [H.E.R.
 DAO](https://linktr.ee/H.E.R.DAO) - H.E.R. is a womxn-driven developer DAO that includes self-identifying women, trans women and non-binary audiences.
 Our goal is to sustainably diversify the blockchain ecosystem, leading to more versatile product & venture development within.
+- [Llama](https://llama.xyz/) - The Home for DAO Contributors.
+Llama is a community that works with DAOs on protocol engineering, treasury management, and analytics.
 - [Meta Factory](https://www.metafactory.ai/) - a crowdfunding platform for the creation of community-owned brands with an initial focus on fashion/apparel
 - [Open Law](https://www.openlaw.io/) -  a blockchain-based protocol for the creation and execution of legal agreements.
 - [Raid Guild](https://www.raidguild.org/) - the premier design and dev agency of the Web3 ecosystem